-Certificate of Completion
+Certificate of Achievement

-Courses taken to satisfy requirements for a Certificate of Training provide the core courses for students electing the goal of a Certificate of Completion in an occupational area.
+Courses taken to satisfy requirements for a Certificate of Training usually provide the core courses for students electing the goal of a Certificate of Achievement in an occupational area.
 This goal requires more time and commitment, but better qualifies the student for employment by adding other required or elective courses.
-The Certificate of Completion requires 18-42 units and may be completed in one to two years.
+The Certificate of Achievement requires 12 to 42 units and may be completed in one to two years.
+Certificates of Achievement must be approved through the President's Office and will be shown on the student's transcript.
+NOTE: All courses required forthe certificate must be completed with a "C", "P", or "CR"or better grade.